3 UK Motorcycle Rules That Make Riding Better Than Driving - Phoenix Motorcycle Training Skip to content

 Parking is easier too.
 Simply because motorcycles are smaller than cars.
 If there aren’t any free motorcycle bays and pavement parking is a no-no, most car parks and public buildings have specific motorcycle parking areas that are rarely full.
 In smaller towns and villages most councils won’t give motorcyclists a ticket for parking on the pavement as long as they’re not in anybody’s way.

 Riding a motorcycle is fun.
 UK motorcycle rules are designed to keep riders safe, moving and able to park easily when they get where they’re going.
+Even if you’re disabled, you can usually train to ride a motorcycle.
 Why not get your motorcycle licence today and stop sitting in traffic?